p-rosit/Relativistic_Ray_Marcher/README.md

 # Relativistic Ray Marcher

 This is a project I made at LTH as a final project in EDAN35 High-Performance Computer Graphics.
+The project report that was handed in can be found at in this repository [here](../blob/main/showcase/EDAN35_High_Performance_Computer_Graphics_-_Rosqvist_Project.pdf).

 This project tries to be a physically accurate ray marcher which renders images in the presence of a black hole which bends light in the ambient space.
 The black hole is assumed to induce a metric which bends light according to the Schwazschild metric which is the metric induced by a non-rotating black hole.